MITRE ATT&CK Evaluations What They Really Show About Security

 Platformization is an emerging trend in cybersecurity where organizations adopt a single, comprehensive solution that covers multiple functions.
 Platforms like Argus by Genix Cyber combine threat detection, identity management, exposure management, and automated response into a centralized environment.
 By providing unified visibility and streamlined operations, platforms reduce complexity, improve operational efficiency, and minimize the need for multiple disconnected tools.

-With platforms like Argus, organizations benefit from:
+With security platforms, organizations benefit from:

 Choosing the right cybersecurity tools is not just a procurement exercise; it is a reflection of how well an organization understands its risks, goals, and limitations.
 Many teams rush into tool selection without first looking inward.
 Before exploring new vendors or shiny dashboards, it’s worth asking: Do we know what we’re trying to solve?
 Are our existing tools performing as expected?